tweag/genealogos/DESIGN.md

 The output directory must contains an index.html with a link to each subdirectories.
 This index file must be created everytime an entry is added/updated.

-It may be needed to support packages with multiple versions, or multiple SBOMs versions in each subdirectory.
+It may be needed to support packages with multiple versions, or multiple BOMs versions in each subdirectory.